 Here, a subset of $S'$ of a topological space $S$ is said to be a {\it first category subset} if $S'$ is a countable union of closed subsets of $S$ with empty interior.
-We mean a {\it generic choice} of elements in $S$ by taking an element from such $S \setminus S'$.
+We mean a {\it generic choice} of elements in $S$ by taking an element from $S \setminus S'$.

-We next consider rank $\leq 2$ irreducible solutions to the equations.
-We formulate that there are no such solutions for a generic choice of perturbation parameters.
-In order to do this, we further perturb the equations, which corresponds to moving metrics or almost complex structures of the underlying manifold.
-More precisely, we introduce an extra perturbation parameter $f \in C^{r} (GL (T^* X))$, and consider the following equations.
+We next consider irreducible solutions to the equations with rank less than or equal to two, and show that there are no such solutions for a generic choice of perturbation parameters.
+In order to do this we further perturb the equations, that corresponds to moving metrics or almost complex structures of the underlying manifold.
+More precisely, we introduce an extra perturbation parameter $f \in C^{r} (GL (T^* X))$, and consider the following equations:

 where $P^{0,2}_{f}$ and $P^{1,1}_{f}$ are the projections to $(0,2)$ and $(1,1)$-parts with respect to the almost complex structure $f^{*}J$, and